hansmosl/nano/README.md

 # nano
-A minimal WordPress AMP compatible theme
+This is WordPress AMP compatible theme based in underscores.